Starting a Stamp Collection

 - Storage: Historically, many collections have started in a shoe box.
 A three-ring binder with stock pages provides for organization and visibility, available from retailers such as Golden Valley Stamps & Coins, Hobby Lobby, and Amos.

 Since the first postage stamp in 1840, various countries have printed thousands of stamps.
 Most collectors do not attempt to possess all of the world's stamps.
 Instead, each collector chooses a specialty of his or her interest, whether it be a specific country's stamps or specific topics, such stamps depicting flags or wildlife.

 A longstanding tradition of stamp collecting is to separate the stamps from the envelope by soaking them in water.
 However, this process is no longer compatible with modern stamps.
-Thus, the hobby-old tradition of soaking is no longer considered essential, thereby allowing the practice of saving stamps on paper acceptable.
+Thus, the hobby-old tradition of soaking is no longer considered essential.

 As a stamp collector becomes more advanced, he or she will learn that each stamp design might have various subtypes or variants.
 For example, a common flag stamp might have two subtypes based upon how the edges (perforations, serpentine die cuts, and straight die cuts) are shaped.
 Sometimes there are subtle differences within the artwork.
 Sometimes stamps have tiny digits called "plate numbers."